 You must complete the required number of practice experiences hours in each RN-BSN course that contains a practice experience.
 All practice experience activities must be completed by the end of the course for you to receive credit for the activities.
 All practice experiences are graded.
 Practice experience hours will be graded using the practice experience journal, except in NURS435.
 In the NURS435 course, the final project will be graded to show completion of the practice hours.
 You must obtain at least a C, 74%, on the practice experience journal or project for NURS435 to obtain the practice experience hours and pass the course.
 Failed practice experience hours do not count toward the total number of practice hours required for a course and impact your ability to successfully complete the course.
 A practice experience hour is defined by the program in each course.
-You will only get credit for the number of practice experiences you need to complete your project.
+You will only get credit for the number of practice experience hours that are selected for the course.
+In NURS435, in unit one you will submit what practice experiences you need to complete your project.
 Examples will be provided.
 The course faculty will deny or approve your submission.